-Your Directors have pleasure in presenting the Eighth Annual Report of the Companytogether with the Audited Balance Sheet as at March 31 2019 and the Statement of Profit& Loss for the year ended on that date.
+Your Directors have pleasure in presenting the Tenth Annual Report of the Companytogether with the Audited Balance Sheet as at 31st March 2021 and the Statement of Profit& Loss for the year ended on that date.

 Previous years figures were rearranged and regrouped wherever necessary.

 During the FY 2020-21 Meghalaya Power Limited ceased to be an Associate Companytherefore consolidated financial position for the year 2020-21and 2019-20 have not beenprovided.

 FERRO ALLOY BUSINESS - INDUSTRY AT A GLANCE